pdturney/natural-selection-of-words/perl-code/README.md

 README - Peter Turney, January 10, 2019
 ---------------------------------------

-Create the following four directories:
+Create the following four directories, all in the same parent directory:

 - /catvar/
 - /google-ngrams/